cjantonelli/software/README.md

     #
     # also checks if they have a SLURM account, and other specific processing.

-THis is a specific-purpose script, and will need modification for other applications.
+This is a specific-purpose script, and will need modification for other applications.

 You run the script by preparing an input file of user id's, one per line.
 The file is named something like